Minestrone Genovese Al Pesto – Genoese Minestrone With Pesto

 “Pesto”: the word pesto means “pounded,” as traditionally pesto was made by grinding the ingredients together by hand in a marble mortar and pestle.

-To make the pesto, place all ingredients except oil and pasta in a marble mortar.
+Place all ingredients except oil and pasta in a marble mortar to make the pesto.
 Process, to a puree.
 While processing in the mortar, gradually add oil until absorbed.
 Toss with the trenette.
 Serve hot.
-If you don’t have a marble mortar, use a food processor or blender, the resulting pesto will be very good also, even if not at the same level of high culinary delight.
+If you don’t have a marble mortar, use a food processor or blender, the resulting pesto will be perfect also, even if not at the same level of high culinary delight.

 Have the pesto ready (using the recipe above) before starting.

-Add the potatoes, squash, zucchini, tomato and mushrooms and cook over medium heat, stirring from time to time.
-After about 15 minutes, add the carrot, celery, garlic and onion.
+Add the potatoes, squash, zucchini, tomato, and mushrooms and cook over medium heat, stirring from time to time.
+After about 15 minutes, add the carrot, celery, garlic, and onion.
 Simmer for another 15 minutes, stirring occasionally.
-Add the olive oil and salt.
+Finally, add the olive oil and salt.
 Continue simmering, pressing the beans and potatoes against the side of the pot to make the soup dense.

-After another 15 minutes cooking, add the pasta and simmer for 9 or 10 minutes until it is al dente.
+After another 15 minutes of cooking, add the pasta and simmer for 9 or 10 minutes until al dente.
 Just as the heat is turned off, stir in the pesto.
-Let the soup cool until it is tepid and serve it with drizzles of olive oil on top.
+Let the soup cool until it is tepid, and serve it with drizzles of olive oil on top.